smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ### serviceType

-This parameter is mandatory and will be a value from the `ServiceType` enum:
+This parameter is mandatory and will contain a value from the `ServiceType` enum, indicating the type of service that this update is for:

 - VIDEO
 - AUDIO